Pacoima plane crash: Pilot killed when small aircraft slams into parked vehicles, igniting fire near homes

 No other injuries were reported in the crash, which occurred shortly after 11:30 a.m. in 10000 block of North Sutter Avenue, the Los Angeles Fire Department said.
-The deceased pilot was not immediately identified.
+The deceased pilot, the only person onboard the aircraft, was not immediately identified.

 Initial reports that the aircraft had struck a house appeared to be unfounded.